centarro/commerce-docs/docs/v1/user-guide/pricing.md

 **Configure Condition**

 This is part of the magic.
-I'm setting my coupon code to be an arbitrary four digit number, but you could set it to just about anything that a person could type into their field.
+I'm setting my coupon code to be an arbitrary four-digit number, but you could set it to just about anything that a person could type into their field.
 You could even potentially be a bit more creative here.
 This could be a role that a user has or perhaps a previously visited page.

 <ul class="screenshot_breadcrumbs">
     <li class="first">Administration</li>